notKamui/dotfiles/README.md

 ## Introduction
 Dotfiles are usually hidden config files that are easily transportable and sharable between installations of *nix operating systems.

-Mines are a collection of little things everywhere that make up a fully fledged and development oriented AwesomeWM setup.
+Mine are a collection of little things everywhere that make up a fully fledged and development oriented AwesomeWM setup.

 (Heavily inspired by [elenapan's awesome setup](https://github.com/elenapan/dotfiles), with added functionalities to my convenience)